 If the offeror offers consideration in the form of shares in the offeror company, the offeror company must be described in a manner that enables shareholders of the offeree company to make a soundly-based decision about the offer.
-Chapter 2(a), section 3 of the Financial Instruments Trading Act (SFS 1991:980) states that, as regards the offeror, the offer document must contain information equated with information required to be contained in a prospectus according to Chapter 2 of the Act and the Prospectus Regulation.

 In the case of a cash offer by a listed company, it is sufficient to state the name and registered office of the offeror company.
 In other cases involving a cash offer, the identity, legal form, registered office and head office address of the offeror must be stated.
+Equivalent information which, according to the above, must be provided about the offeror must, where applicable, also be provided about persons who are acting in concert with the offeror.
+Information must thereupon be provided about their relationship to the offeror.
 The offeror's business must be presented in a manner which is relevant to shareholders of the offeree company and the stock market.
 Financial key ratios must be provided which are relevant to an assessment of the payment ability of the offeror.
 An outline of the ownership structure of the offeror must also be presented.